asyncapi/java-spring-cloud-stream-template/README.md

 info.x-java-class | | The name of the main class.
 Defaults to Application. info.x-java-package | javaPackage | The Java package of the generated classes. info.x-solace-spring-cloud-version | solaceSpringCloudVersion | The version of the solace-spring-cloud BOM dependency used when generating an application.
-Example: 1.0.0 info.x-spring-cloud-version | info.x-spring-cloud-version | The version of the spring-cloud-dependencies BOM dependency used when generating an application.
+Example: 1.0.0 info.x-spring-cloud-version | springCloudVersion | The version of the spring-cloud-dependencies BOM dependency used when generating an application.
 Example Hoxton.SR1 info.x-spring-cloud-stream-version | springCloudStreamVersion | The version of the spring-cloud-stream dependency specified in the Maven file, when generating a library.
 When generating an application, the spring-cloud-dependencies BOM is used instead.
 Example 3.0.1.RELEASE. operation.x-scs-function-name | | This specifies the base function name to use on a publish or subscribe operation.
 For example, if it is set to myFunction, then the template will create functions myFunctionSupplier and/or myFunctionConsumer.
 If the same name is used on one subscribe operation and one publish operation, a processor function will be generated. channel.subscription.x-scs-destination | | This overrides the destination on an incoming binding.
 It can be used to specify, for example, the name of a queue to subscribe to instead of a topic.